 - To form a sense of self-reliance and individual dignity, which would be the basis of social relations and develop a sense of unity and non-violence across society

-- To come up with a child-centered approach to learning, promote universal enrolment and retention up to age 14
+- To come up with a child-centered approach to learning, promote universal enrollment and retention up to age 14

 - To instill the feeling of unity, democracy, and oneness in students